Emma Marcy Raymond: Personal life

-She married 26 October 1860 Captain Edward A. Raymond (born in New York 1835, died around 1880); she had no children with him.
+She married, on October 26, 1860, Captain Edward A. Raymond (born New York, 1835 - died c.
+1880); the union was childless.

 During the winter of 1896–1897, she commissioned the artist Adolfo Müller-Ury to paint a portrait of the bass-baritone Pol Plançon for her, which was subsequently exhibited in March 1897 at the Durand-Ruel Galleries in New York.
 It is now untraced.

-She later lived in an apartment in the Ansonia, 2109 Broadway between West 73rd and West 74th Streets in New York.
+She later lived in an apartment in the Ansonia, 2109 Broadway between West 73rd and 74th streets in New York.
 During the summer of 1913, Raymond was recorded on the Social Register as staying at the Oriental Hotel Manhattan Beach.

-She died on 7 November 1913, and was buried in the Green-Wood Cemetery, Brooklyn, New York.
+She died on November 7, 1913, and was buried in Green-Wood Cemetery, Brooklyn, New York.
 She left an estate valued at not less than US$500,000, directed that the property at No. 396 Fifth Avenue be sold and the proceeds turned over eventually to Hahnemann Hospital, in memory of her father.
 Her family apparently later challenging the probate on her estate in the courts.
+In June 1914, the probate of the will was denied by a Surrogate, on the ground that the instrument had been drawn improperly.
+The denial resulted in the loss of more than $250,000 to Hahnemann Hospital.